featurebyte/featurebyte/docs/about/concepts/features.md

 ### Feature Transforms
 Features can be transformed in a similar way as columns in a View.

-The following transforms are particularly useful to transform features resulting from an aggregation per category where the feature instance is a dictionary:
+Additional transforms are supported to transform features resulting from an aggregation per category where the feature instance is a dictionary:

 * `most_frequent`: Most frequent key
 * `unique_count`: Unique number keys
 * `get`: Value for a given key
-* `keys`: list of keys
 * `entropy`: Entropy over the keys
 * `cosine_similarity`: Cosine similarity between two Feature dictionaries

-Examples of features resulting from a Feature transform include:
+Examples of features resulting from those Feature transforms include:

 * most common weekday in customer visits the past 12 weeks
 * count of unique items purchased by customer the past 4 weeks